macOS 14, Sonoma edition

 You're ready to proceed.
 You've blocked out time to be away from your computer.
 You have plenty of free space on your Mac, and your data is backed up.
 Below is how to start the upgrade using Ntiva's process.
 (If you're not a client of Ntiva, you must use Apple's Update macOS on Mac process.)

-- Search for the entry named Install macOS Monterey.
+- After the restart, reopen MacManage and search for the entry named Install macOS Sonoma.